Augustan literature: Satire

 There were other satirists who worked in a less virulent way, who took a bemused pose and only made lighthearted fun.
 Tom Brown, Ned Ward, and Tom D'Urfey were all satirists in prose and poetry whose works appeared in the early part of the Augustan age.
 Tom Brown's most famous work in this vein was Amusements Serious and Comical, Calculated for the Meridian of London (1700).
 Ned Ward's most memorable work was The London Spy (1704–1706).
 The London Spy, before The Spectator, took up the position of an observer and uncomprehendingly reporting back.
 Tom D'Urfey's Wit and Mirth: or Pills to Purge Melancholy (1719) was another satire that attempted to offer entertainment, rather than a specific bit of political action, in the form of coarse and catchy songs.

 Particularly after Swift's success, parodic satire had an attraction for authors throughout the 18th century.
-A variety of factors created a rise in political writing and political satire, and Robert Walpole's success and domination of House of Commons was a very effective proximal cause for polarized literature and thereby the rise of parodic satire.
+A variety of factors created a rise in political writing and political satire, and Robert Walpole's success and domination of the House of Commons was a very effective proximal cause for polarized literature and thereby the rise of parodic satire.
 The parodic satire takes apart the cases and plans of policy without necessarily contrasting a normative or positive set of values.
 Therefore, it was an ideal method of attack for ironists and conservatives—those who would not be able to enunciate a set of values to change toward but could condemn present changes as ill-considered.
 Satire was present in all genres during the Augustan period.
 Perhaps primarily, satire was a part of political and religious debate.
 Every significant politician and political act had satires to attack it.
 Few of these were parodic satires, but parodic satires, too, emerged in political and religious debate.
 So omnipresent and powerful was satire in the Augustan age that more than one literary history has referred to it as the "Age of satire" in literature.